IGS/gEAR/tests/README.md

 Playwright (https://playwright.dev/) is a framework used for automated end-to-end testing.
 You can use it to interact and test on page selectors.
 It also provides headless browser testing by default and works with multiple browser types, including mobile ones.

+### Strategies for UI testing

+For the front-end, most of the testing is integration and interactivity of components.
+Since hitting the API and returning calls can slow down this testing, the API responses are mocked so that testing can occur as fast as possible.
+This also has the benefit of allowing for testing via Github Actions after a commit without the need to setup a database.
+One major downside is that if the server-side response ever changes structure, this needs to be reflected in the mock.

+It is worth noting that end-to-end (e2e) tests may be better suited for using the actual API calls instead of mocking them.

+When testing the front-end, it is important to test in the same way a user would interact.
+Examples include clicking a button or looking for specific text on the page.
+In cases where text or a button is duplicated (i.e. Save or Cancel), we may be forced to locate testable elements using CSS selectors.
+While selectors work, one of the issues is that they can be subject to name-changes due to refactoring.
+Thus it is recommended to create testing data attributes on the HTML elements, and select using those.
+This will notify the other developers that this piece of HTML is directly used for testing purposes, and traditional ID and CSS selector names can be modified if necessary.
+See https://playwright.dev/docs/locators#locate-by-test-id for an example.

+### Misc Mocha and Playwright notes

+* https://mochajs.org/#arrow-functions - If using "this.timeout" then don't use arrow functions

+* async/await is not needed for finding the locator with Playwright but rather for the interactions (i.e. click, type, etc.) and some assertions that retry until they pass or timeout.

+* Playwright documentation prefers getting elements by role, name, or text since that is what users see.
+However sometimes it's just easier to use the locator method to grab the css selector

+* If a route is registered multiple times for a "await page.route" method, then the most recent one wins priority.
+This is useful for setting "logged-in/not logged-in" mock responses

 ### Current and pending UI tests

 #### Account creation